 Because resort managers are responsible for the day-to-day running of a lodging facility, they must have a broad vision of the facility as well as an attention to detail.
 From knowing the number of poolside towels that are in stock, to recruiting, hiring and training new staff members, resort managers must keep track of all aspects of running a resort.

 Resorts can vary as to the types of recreation, entertainment, dining facilities and tourist attractions they offer.
 Because of this, resort managers may specialize in a particular brand of entertainment and amenities.

-  According to the U.S. Bureau of Labor Statistics (BLS), the median salary for all types of lodging managers was $46,830 in 2013 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for all types of lodging managers was $49,720 in 2015.
 In addition to resort managers, these include management positions in hotels, motels, casinos and other areas of tourism and lodging.
-Little to no growth in this field was expected from 2012-2022, according to BLS statistics, with approximately a rate of 1% growth projected.
+According to BLS statistics, a rate of 8% growth is projected in this field.
 Some resort managers' benefits package may include on-premises lodging.

 Colleges, universities and online educational programs offer degrees and training in hospitality and tourism that can provide useful groundwork to a future resort manager.
 Such programs may come in the form of a 2-year Associate of Arts in Hotel Management or a more extensive 4-year program, such as a Bachelor of Arts in Hospitality.
 In these programs, students learn about various aspects of running and maintaining a commercial lodging facility.